-Amanda Merritt enters her second season at the helm of the West Virginia University rowing program.
-While at WVU, Merritt services as the head novice coach, coordinates community service events and manages the team’s social media outlets.
+Amanda Merritt enters her third season with West Virginia University rowing program.
+Merritt serves as the head novice coach, coordinates community service events and manages the team’s social media outlets.

 Merritt spent two years at Ohio State as a volunteer assistant coach for the Buckeyes’ rowing team.
 At OSU, Merritt aided in on-campus recruiting and gave instruction on both water and land rowing technique.
-Merritt also served as a camp instructor for Buckeye Sports Camps, where she gave instruction on proper rowing form.
+Merritt also served as a camp instructor for Buckeye Sports Camps.

 Prior to coaching at OSU, Merritt was a three-time varsity letterwinner for the Buckeyes’ rowing team.
-She garnered Academic All-Big Ten accolades on three occasions and was the recipient of the Golden Buckeye Award.
+She garnered Academic All-Big Ten accolades on three occasions, was a five-time Ohio State Scholar-Athlete and was the recipient of the Golden Buckeye Award.
 Merritt served as a team captain on the Leadership Committee.
-In her senior year, she rowed in the 2v8+ that finished fourth in the Grand Final at the NCAA Championships.

 A native of Lucasville, Ohio, Merritt graduated from OSU in June 2011 with bachelor’s degrees in strategic communication and cultural studies.